Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Problem Formulation and Motivation

-\textbf{Setup.} This experiment uses the same dataset and evaluation metrics (Harmfulness Score and Feature Score) as the main experiment.
-See the experiment setup section for details.
+\textbf{Setup.} This preliminary experiment uses the same dataset and evaluation metrics (Harmfulness Score and Feature Score) as the main experiment.
+See Section \ref{sec-5-1} for details.
 Following \cite{zou2023universal}, we calculate attack success rate (ASR-W) based on a keyword dictionary.
 We start with 20 harmful queries randomly selected from the dataset and the existing template \cite{ding2023wolf}.
-We use Qwen \cite{qwen3technicalreport} LLM to generate nested scenarios for each query and integrate them into the template to form the jailbreak prompt.
-See Appendix A.1 for used prompts.
+We use Qwen2.5 LLM \cite{qwen3technicalreport} to generate nested scenarios for each query and integrate them into the template to form the jailbreak prompt.
+The used prompts can be found in Figure~\ref{Fig-2}.
 Three of these scenarios correspond to different levels of feature satisfaction: one scenario satisfies neither of the two features, a second satisfies only relevance feature, and a third satisfies both features.
 This results in four versions per query: (1)B: baseline, the original template without scenario, (2) N: none feature, (3) R: relevance feature, and (4) RT: both features.
 Please note that a toxicity feature version is not available because targeted toxic content inherently tends to create high relevance.

-As shown in Figure~\ref{fig_pre_figure1}, satisfying relevance feature leads to a higher jailbreak success rate compared to baseline and none feature version.
+\textbf{Experimental Results.} As shown in Figure~\ref{Fig2a}, satisfying relevance feature leads to a higher jailbreak success rate compared to baseline and none feature version.
 Moreover, scenarios that display a high degree of both features simultaneously exhibit substantially higher success, suggesting a cumulative effect.
 Importantly, incorporating irrelevant content into the template may inversely impact its efficacy.
-The response harmfulness score distribution in Figure~\ref{fig_pre_figure2} further support this finding by showing that each feature contributes to a higher attack success rate.
+The response harmfulness score distribution in Figure~\ref{Fig2b} further support this finding by showing that each feature contributes to a higher attack success rate.

 Furthermore, we evaluate whether the features are properly fulfilled.
-We use the feature evaluation prompt to guide Qwen LLM in this assessment.
-Table~\ref{table_pre_feature_score} shows the significant impact of different feature enhancements on the Relevance and Toxicity of scenarios and jailbreak prompts.
-This further supports the effectiveness of the attack shown in Figure~\ref{fig_pre_figure}.
+We use the feature evaluation prompt to guide Qwen2.5 LLM in this assessment.
+Table~\ref{Table1} shows the significant impact of different feature enhancements on the Relevance and Toxicity of scenarios and jailbreak prompts.
+This further supports the effectiveness of the attack shown in Figure~\ref{Fig2}.